-• Significant long serving experience in guiding (within the last 10 years) and leading in the outdoor sector, inclusive of adult guiding (preferably in adult training and instruction).
+• Significant long serving experience (within the last 10 years) working in the outdoor sector inclusive of at least 5 years of adult guiding (preferably in the area of adult training and instruction).

-Current qualifications/licences (provide copies in your application):
+Qualifications/licences (provide copies in your application):

-- Wilderness First Aid qualification, or equivalent; - Single pitch climbing instructor's qualification and/or multi-pitch climbing guide qualification, or equivalent; - A current, unrestricted "C" class (manual) Australian driver's licence.

-- Valid passport when travelling to the Antarctic or sub-antarctic.
-The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-antarctic - A current statement of attainment in the following units of first aid, or the ability to attain prior to commencement: - Provide First Aid (HLTAID0011) must be valid for at least 18 months beyond the date of AAD commencement. - Provide CPR (HLTAID009) must be valid for at least 6 months beyond the date of AAD commencement
+- Leader's wilderness first aid (LWFA or PHEC) qualification, or equivalent; - Single pitch climbing instructor's qualification and/or multi-pitch climbing instructor's qualification (ACIA, PACI or other recognised authority), or equivalent; - A current, unrestricted "C" class (manual) Australian driver's licence. - Valid passport when travelling to the Antarctic or sub-antarctic.
+The expiry date of the passport (and any relevant visa) must be at least 6 months beyond the planned end date of your intended stay in the Antarctic or sub-antarctic. - A current statement of attainment in the following units of first aid, or the ability to attain prior to commencement: - Provide First Aid (HLTAID0011) must be valid for at least 18 months beyond the date of AAD commencement. - Provide CPR (HLTAID009) must be valid for at least 6 months beyond the date of AAD commencement